M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 52. An AI chatbot and research assistant that goes through Kenyan and African datasets and answers questions based on them.
 I can use OpenChat.ai to upload and go through them and give it out as a service.

 53. A place where academia and entrepreneurs can come together and share great ideas about how to take advantage research in industry and business.
 It can be a site that makes research papers relevant to business people and entrepreneurs.

+54. A grant writing tool based on AI that helps you use previous grant proposals and applications to write new ones and increase speeds and eliminate writer's block.
+{ #0c9686}